Are you interested in what it is like to take a CSM (Certified Scrum Master) Training Workshop with Michael Vizdos?

 Here is what you can experience….

-You’ll start the day meeting the other attendees in an informal environment at around 8:30 local time and spend some time networking and eating a provided breakfast.
+You’ll start the day meeting the other attendees in an informal environment at around 8:00 local time and spend some time networking.

 We’ll spend most of the morning talking about basic Agile Principles and some of the fundamentals of Scrum.
 This workshop is geared toward software development teams, but we will not dig into any technical stuff during this event.

 Scrum is all about people, and you’ll experience what it is like to actually work on a Scrum Team and how to effectively create a high performing team.
 Since the workshop is generally filled with people at all experience levels, the interactions between all of us will be enhanced by many different simulations, exercises and group discussions about real world situations.